AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications.md

     1. Run the AEM API with the access token as a Bearer Authentication token.
     1. [Set appropriate permissions for the technical account user in the AEM environment](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/authentication/service-credentials.html?lang=en#configure-access-in-aem).

->   [!NOTE]
+    >[!NOTE]
     >
     >Adobe recommends to use token-based authentication on a production environment.
-For detailed information about obtaining a

 ### Pre-requisites {#pre-requisites}